MIDI Foot Pedals

 • Trigger certain function buttons on the current page

-• Trigger one function button after another on the current page
+• Trigger function buttons one by one on the current page

-• Activate the search field and place the cursor in the field
+• Activate the search field and set the cursor in the field

 • Trigger MIDI macros

-• Jump to a specific page number (with ControlChange value)
+• Jump to a specific page number (with value from ControlChange)

-• Scroll to a specific position in % (with ControlChange value)
+• Scroll to a specific position in % (with value from ControlChange)

-• Set the audio player volume (with ControlChange value)
+• Adjust the audio player volume (with value from ControlChange)

 • ...

-Note Alesis io Dock: The Alesis io Dock sends alternating MIDI Start and MIDI Stop with a pedal.
-If you use this, you should configure the same action in SongBook+ for both MIDI Start and MIDI Stop.
+Note for Alesis io Dock: The Alesis io Dock alternately sends MIDI Start and MIDI Stop upon a pedal press.
+If you are using this, you should configure the same action for MIDI Start and MIDI Stop in SongBook+.

-Note Alesis io Dock 2: The Alesis io Dock 2 sends alternating values of 0 and 127 on controller 14 (first pedal) or 15 (second pedal) for the pedals.
-If a pedal should perform the same action every time it is pressed, you need to use two of the freely configurable ControlChanges per pedal in SongBook+, one that reacts to the change to 0, and another that reacts to the change to 127, and assign both the same action.
+Note for Alesis io Dock 2: The Alesis io Dock 2 alternately sends the value 0 or 127 on controller 14 (first pedal) or 15 (second pedal).
+If a pedal should perform the same action every time it is pressed, you need to use two configurable ControlChanges per pedal in SongBook+, one reacting when switching to 0 and another reacting when switching to 127, assigning the same action to both.

-Note iRig BlueBoard: The iRig BlueBoard sends alternating ControlChanges to the value 0 and 127.
-If a button should perform the same action every time it is pressed, you need to use two of the freely configurable ControlChanges per button in SongBook+, one that reacts to the change to 0, and another that reacts to the change to 127, and assign both the same action.
+Note for iRig BlueBoard: The iRig BlueBoard alternates sending ControlChanges with the value 0 or 127.
+If a button should perform the same action every time it is pressed, you need to use two configurable ControlChanges per button in SongBook+, one reacting when switching to 0 and another reacting when switching to 127, assigning the same action to both.

 In the MIDI and Bluetooth Monitor, you can see which commands your foot pedal sends.